 Note: The enterprise version of Bomgar's ServiceNow integration has some additional features which require that certain ServiceNow functions be operational in order to work correctly.
 If these functions are not set up or actively used, the integration can still be installed and the basic features will work, but the enterprise features will not be usable until the necessary ServiceNow functionality is implemented.
 This can be done after the initial installation of the integration update set(s), and the additional features should immediately be usable, assuming the appropriate setup steps were taken during the integration setup as described in this guide.

 - A working ServiceNow configuration management database (CMDB)

 - One or more ServiceNow Configuration Items on which Bomgar Jump Client services can be or have been installed

 - A working ServiceNow Employee Self Service (ESS) application and portal

-Bomgar's supported operating systems include all of the major modern versions of Microsoft, Apple and Linux.
-One or more computers running one of these operating systems need to be populated in ServiceNow's CMDB in order for Bomgar's Jump features to work through ServiceNow.
+Bomgar's supported operating systems include all of the major modern versions of Microsoft, Apple, and Linux.
+One or more computers running one of these operating systems needs to be populated in ServiceNow's CMDB in order for Bomgar's Jump features to work through ServiceNow.
 As mentioned above, this can be done after initial installation of the integration.